LiskArchive/lisk-sdk/README.md

 ## Managing Lisk

-To test that Lisk is built and configured correctly, run the following command:
+To test that Lisk is built and configured correctly, issue the following command:

 ```
 node app.js